Sonnet 59

 And surely as a torch allays the night,

-Fade back to black; until the next behest.
+Fades to pitch black, until the next behest.

 Lust rages at the moon, and then is gone.